wp-plugins/a-year-before/readme.txt

 * year : the number of years ago you want to show the articles.
 * before : piece of HTML to insert before the title of the articles.
 Default `<li>`
 * after: piece of HTML to insert after the title of the articles.
 Default `</li>`
 * range: number of days the plugin will search back in the future (relative to the values of day, month and year above) for an article.
+Meant as a "round about this day"-feature.
 Default 0
 * showdate: shows the date (showdate=1) before every title or not (showdate=0)
 * dateformat : dateformat as used by PHP.
 Default ist the german shortform »d.m.y«
 * notfound: the text the plugin will output, if no article is found on the defined date.
-*  anniversary: if set to 1, the plugin will display all articles ever blogged with the same number of day and month
+*  anniversary: if set to 1, the plugin will display all articles ever blogged with the same number of day and month.
+The parameters "day", "month", "year" and "range" will be ignored if used.

 = Examples =